Eight things you need to think about before you travel abroad

-If you’re planning on putting your passport to good use after its prolonged break, here are seven things you should think about sooner, rather than later:
+If you’re planning on putting your passport to good use after its prolonged break, here are eight things you should think about sooner, rather than later:

-2 Consider buying Travel Disruption Cover.
-If you buy Aviva Travel Insurance, this provides extended cancellation or abandonment cover if an unexpected event, such as a strike or natural disaster means your trip can’t go ahead or is cut short.
+3 Consider buying Travel Disruption Cover.
+If you buy Aviva Travel Insurance, this provides extended cancellation or abandonment cover if an unexpected event, such as the FCDO advising against travel, means your trip can't go ahead or is cut short.

-3 For those travelling to the EU, it’s highly recommended that you carry a valid EHIC or GHIC.
+4 For those travelling to the EU, it’s highly recommended that you carry a valid EHIC or GHIC.
 European Health Insurance Cards (EHICs) are valid until they expire.
 They last for five years and the expiry date is printed on the front.
 Once an EHIC has expired, it can be replaced with a Global Health insurance Card (GHIC).
-This will give you access to treatment at the same cost that residents in that country pay.
+This will give you access to treatment in some EU countries at the same cost that residents in that country pay.
 If you have valid travel insurance, you may be able to claim back this cost from your insurer.

-4 When buying insurance, it’s vital to disclose any existing medical conditions.
+5 When buying insurance, if you suffer with existing medical conditions, it's vital to check if they're covered and tell your insurer about them if needed.
 This allows the insurer to appropriately assess the medical risks each customer poses, along with any other risks, in order to provide cover at a fair price.
 If you have travel insurance through your bank or as an annual policy which renews automatically, you’ll need inform your provider if anything has changed.

-5 If you’re taking your car overseas, remember that the UK is now part of the Green Card Free Circulation Area (GCFCA), which comprises all 30 European Economic Area (EEA) countries as well as Andorra, Bosnia & Herzegovina, Serbia and Switzerland.
-This allows UK motorists to take their car abroad within this zone, without the need for a Green Card.
-However, you still need valid vehicle insurance.
+6 If you’re taking your vehicle overseas, remember that the UK is part of the Green Card Free Circulation Area (GCFCA) again, which is made up of all 30 European Economic Area (EEA) countries, as well as Andorra, Bosnia & Herzegovina, Serbia, Switzerland, and the British Overseas Territory of Gibraltar.
+This allows UK motorists to drive their vehicle in these countries without the need for a Green Card.
+However, you still need valid motor insurance.